 Two marine services run by cousins Marcus and John provide most things you need.
 They offer good, frequently inspected moorings at $50 EC a night.
 They sell ice and water (currently desal water at $1 EC a gallon delivered alongside making Canouan the best Grenadines top up).
 They will also take your garbage for a small fee.
 Either can take you ashore, and help arrange any kind of tour or anything else you need.
 Call John’s Marine Services or Marcus Marine Services on [VHF: 16].
 If you need a runabout golf cart, of it you have any prolems at all, Ask for GAZIMO.

-The Tamarind Beach Hotel?has an ideal beach location with a good dinghy dock, and yachts are welcome.
-This elegant hotel has two waterfront restaurants under the picturesque thatched roofs that have been built in the traditional Southern American style.
+The Tamarind Beach Hotel has been bought, renovated, and renamed.
+It has an ideal beach location with a good dinghy dock, and yachts are welcome.

 Andre’s Sea Grape is just south of the main dock.
 He has done a great job renovating this building, which is on the beach.
 It is open every day 0900-2200.
 You can get lunch and dinner, but you need to make reservations for dinner, They offer good local food, specializing in fresh local seafood, but also offering meat dishes.